got5/tapestry-cdi/README.md

 * IOC isolation

   The module assures to have no conflict with the tapestry's IOC (Inversion of Control).
   Indeed, as there are beans managed by the java EE container and others beans managed by the framework, work has been made to prevent one to take control over the beans it is not supposed to manage.

 * Stereotypes

   [Stereotypes](http://docs.jboss.org/weld/reference/latest/en-US/html/stereotypes.html) are handled such as you can define and use your own stereotypes.
   A [stereotype](http://docs.jboss.org/weld/reference/latest/en-US/html/stereotypes.html) is an annotation, annotated @Stereotype, that packages several other annotations.

 * Standard

   The implementation is standard, not container specific!
   Actually, the module has been tested against [Apache TomEE](http://tomee.apache.org/apache-tomee.html), [JBoss Application Server 7](http://www.jboss.org/jbossas) and [Glassfish v3](https://wikis.oracle.com/display/glassfish/PlanForGlassFishV3) !
   See [build.gradle](https://github.com/got5/tapestry-cdi/blob/master/build.gradle) for more details on test environments

 Installation
 ------------
 By adding the module to your project’s dependencies, you are good to go.
 No more configurations are needed.

-Add the tapestry-cdi maven dependency
+Add the tapestry-cdi maven dependency for tapestry 5.4

     <dependency>
       <groupId>org.got5</groupId>
 	    <artifactId>tapestry-cdi</artifactId>
 	    <version>1.0.0-SNAPSHOT</version>
     </dependency>

+for tapestry 5.3, use the 0.0.1 release

 and the following maven repositories